America’s Great Modern Justice

 The Judiciary Act sparked what Post called “a revolution in the practice of dissent,” reflecting the transformation of the Court’s mission to shaping law “to achieve social purposes.”
 The ratio of majority opinions to dissents Holmes wrote in almost three decades on the Court was 12 to one.
 As Budiansky reports, he was “one of the justices most likely, in the interest of collegiality and unanimity, to go along with an opinion he had initially opposed.”
 Yet Holmes is properly known as the Great Dissenter.
 He wrote dissents that foresaw where American law would go.
 He was a modern justice on a bench that turned over completely after he retired, with nine new justices soon comprising a new—and modern—Court.

-Three other justices took the unprecedented step of visiting Holmes at home to try in vain to talk him out of dissenting and, in their view, imperiling the safety of the nation. return the favor, and get on with life.”
+Three other justices took the unprecedented step of visiting Holmes at home to try in vain to talk him out of dissenting and, in their view, imperiling the safety of the nation.

 The most famous Holmes dissent—the one that best displays his pragmatic bent, and his commitment to restraint over ideology—came in Lochner v.
 New York, in 1905, during his third term on the Court.
 By 5-4, the Court struck down a New York State statute that regulated sanitary and working conditions in bakeries, limiting work to 10 hours a day and 60 hours a week, on the grounds that the hour limits were “an illegal interference with the rights of individuals, both employers and employees, to make contracts regarding labor upon such terms as they may think best.”
 For decades, the conservative majority had struck down scores of state and federal laws they disagreed with, as the results of democracy run amok.
 They did so on grounds that the Constitution allowed no government regulation of the economy or private property except when that was essential to protect public health or safety, because of what they called liberty of contract.
 Holmes avowed that “a constitution is not intended to embody a particular economic theory, whether of paternalism and the organic relation of the citizen to the State or of laissez faire,” as in Lochner.
 High-profile subjects on which the Court came around to Holmes’s view included: upholding legislation regulating the wages and hours of workers and banning child labor; restricting yellow-dog contracts, which required workers to quit or not to join unions, and restricting injunctions against workers; ensuring fair trials for unpopular defendants; and protecting consumers.